Haidra-Org/horde-worker-reGen/README.md

 ## Updating

-The AI Horde workers are under constant improvement.
+The AIPG Grid workers are under constant improvement.
 You can follow progress [in our discord](https://discord.gg/3DxrhksKzn) and get notifications about updates there.
 If you are interested in receiving notifications for worker updates or betas, go to the [#get-roles channel](https://discord.com/channels/781145214752129095/977498954616954890) and get the appropriate role(s).

 To update: